I'm still waiting on the details of this, but here we are in the middle of the confirmation hearings for Judge Roberts.

 No one, it seems, even those at the highest level, seems to be able to break through the bureaucracy to get this important mission done.

-I cannot stand by while this vital operation is not being handled appropriately.
+While the recovery of bodies is a FEMA responsibility, I cannot stand by while this vital operation is not being handled appropriately.

-So, see, it's again about nobody cares about these people, they're poor or they're black.
+So, see, it's again about nobody cares about these people.

 All that is implied, not stated.

-Passey said he didn't understand the governor's remarks at all because the collection of bodies is not normally a FEMA responsibility.
+Passy said he didn't understand the governor's remarks at all because the collection of bodies is not normally a FEMA responsibility.

-State officials initially said they would oversee recovering the bodies of people killed by Hurricane Katrina.
+State officials initially said they would oversee recovering the bodies of people killed by Hurricane Katrina, the subsequent flooding, but last week the state asked FEMA to help.

 Officials at Kenyon did not return phone calls.

-A group that won a Supreme Court victory, allowing it to seize property for private development, is telling some residents to vacate their homes.
+A group that won a Supreme Court victory allowing it to seize property for private development is telling some residents to vacate their homes.

 That's the latest flashpoint in a controversy that spread across the country.

-Representatives of the homeowners accused the quasi public New London Development Corporation yesterday of reneging on a promise not to seize the properties while lawmakers considered changing the state's eminent domain laws.
+Representatives of the homeowners accused the quasi-public New London Development Corporation yesterday of reneging on a promise not to seize the properties while lawmakers considered changing the state's eminent domain laws.

 The notices order the property owners and the tenants to vacate within 30 to 90 days and start paying rent to the development corporation during that period, according to the Institute for Justice.